melvincv/sl-aws-sa-proj1/README.md

-# sl-aws-sa-proj1
+# Simplilearn AWS SA Project 1

-Project 1: Configure and Connect a MySQL Database Instance with a Web Server
+**Configure and Connect a MySQL Database Instance with a Web Server**

 This is the PHP CRUD app meant to be deployed in a Web server or similar container.
 It connects to a MySQL DB.